-The initial letters of the names of some products are capitalized in this subcourse.
-Such names are proprietary names, that is, brandnames or trademarks.
+The initial letters of the names of some products may be capitalized in this subcourse.
+Such names are proprietary names, that is, brand names or trademarks.
 Proprietary names have been used in this subcourse only to make it a more effective learning aid.
-The use of any name, proprietary or otherwise, should not be interpreted as an endorsement, deprecation, or criticism of a product.
-Nor should such use be considered to interpret the validity of proprietary rights in a name, whether it is registered or not.
+The use of any name, proprietary or otherwise, should not be interpreted as endorsement, deprecation, or criticism of a product; nor should such use be considered to interpret the validity of proprietary rights in a name, whether it is registered or not.